 What is Foreplay?

-Foreplay is like greasing the engines before you take your car to a ride.
-In other words, it is sex but without any penetration.
+Foreplay greases the engine before you drive.
+In other words, foreplay is everything but penetration.
 Both of you can perform it and by doing so, not only that you will extend the amount of sex you are having but also broaden your sexual experiences.
-You will have more fun, that’s all there’s to it.
+Most people love foreplay.

 How Long Should It Last?

-Some people get off with foreplay, while other prefer sexual penetration.
+It is also true some people get off with just foreplay, while other prefer to advance to sexual penetration.

 However, some surveys suggest that sex that lasts more than thirty minutes increases the stress in both partners and no longer provides the same amount of pleasure.
 In that case, foreplay should last up to fifteen minutes, give or take, and the rest of fifteen minutes should be dedicated to old-fashioned sex.